Izhevsk: Circus

 One of the integral parts of Izhevsk cultural life is the State Circus of the Udmurt Republic.
 Residents of Izhevsk have liked circus throughout the history of the city.
 In olden days the settlement was visited by vagrant performers — skomorokhs with mountain bears, strongmen and fakirs.
 Since the turn of the 19th century, shows took places in booths — temporary structures with benches for the rich and standing room for the poor.

 The first Izhevsk circus was built by Aleksandr Koromyslov in 1895.
 It had existed until the Civil War began.

 On 21 September 1926, the Kolart Circus was opened.
 It was made of wood and seated 1,500 spectators.

 In 1943, at the height of The Great Patriotic War, the stone circus building was erected in the Kolart's place.
 It was designed by P.M.
 Popov after the pattern of Ciniselli Circus in Saint Petersburg.
 On 29 November 1943, wounded soldiers saw the first show there.
 The Circus seated 1,800 spectators and was considered one of the best in the Soviet Union.

 On January 14, 1990, the Circus was closed because of dilapidation.
 On 29 December 1999, the building was razed.

 On January 17, 2000, a cornerstone of new circus was laid.
 The project was designed by Moscow architect Mikhail Vesnin.
 In the judgment of specialists, the contemporary building of the Circus is one of the best in Russia.
 It seats 1,800 spectators like the predecessor and has current technologies and high-performance audio and light equipment.

 The International Circus Art Festival has been held at the State Circus of the Udmurt Republic yearly in March since 2008.
 Circus stars come to Izhevsk from every corner of the globe.
 Some of the world's leading circus art festivals and circus managers and producers join the festival jury.

 Sports

-The Izhvesk ice hockey team HC Izhstal plays in the Supreme Hockey League.
+The Izhevsk ice hockey team HC Izhstal plays in the Supreme Hockey League.
 In the season 2013-14 the team finished the regular season 19th and failed to qualify for the playoffs.

 The football club Zenit-Izhevsk plays in the Russian Professional Football League.
 In the season 2013-14 the team finished fifth in the zone Ural-Povolzhye.

 The women's handball team Universitet plays in Russian Superleague.

 The sledge hockey team Udmurtia was twice champion of Russia (2010, 2014).